 As an immediate first step, the Board has focused on reducing the Company's ongoing charges.
-Beginning with the Fiscal Year starting 1 July 2022, JPEL will change its reporting frequency from monthly reporting to quarterly reporting and will only publish a NAV and report to shareholders on a quarterly basis.
+Beginning with the Fiscal Year starting 1 July 2022, JPEL changed its frequency from monthly reporting to quarterly reporting.
 The reduction in frequency of reporting is expected to reduce administrative expenses.